3mdeb/news-and-ideas/blog/content/post/2022-06-24-fobnail_minimal_os.md

 Received message: quote
 ```

-5. Attestation was finished successfully when green LED constantly light on
+5. The attestation was finished successfully when a green LED constantly lit on
    Fobnail Token for 10 seconds - see image below

 ![Fobnail token LEDs](/img/token-led.png)

 6. Now we can assume that we are in secure environment, so we will execute
    Ubuntu from external memory by using `kexec`